nemtech/symbol-sdk-core-python/README.md

 # IxNet
 Adding Post Quantum Cryptography Capabilities to NEM Symbol SDK

+## Inspiration
+Ix is the Mayan Symbol for Feminine Energy as represented by a Jaguar.

 ## Additons
 - NIST Randomness Beacon
 - Winternitz One Time Signature